Skip to content

 4. Implementation verification, code review, functional tests, configuration audit.

-5. Robustness tests, negative tests, fuzzing, attack scenarios (per level).
+5. Robustness tests, negative tests, fuzzing, attack scenarios (where the mechanisms warrant them).

 6. Documentation and conclusion, assessment report, maintenance plan.